f3rnnds/cool-background/README.md

-# cool-background
+# julia-background

-repository to generate a cool background for [my LinkedIn profile](https://www.linkedin.com/in/f3rnnds), based on the JuliaMono font example image
+repository to generate a background for [my LinkedIn profile](https://www.linkedin.com/in/f3rnnds), based on the JuliaMono font example image

 ![](output.png)